by Jill Thompson, Assistant Head of School

-This article originally appeared in the Winter 2018 issue of Gaynor Gazette.
+This article appears in the Winter 2020 edition of the Gaynor Gazette.